CA-APM/ca-papim-calculator/README.md

 * CA API Gateway 9.3 or later

 ## Configuration
+For a single EM deployment use `PAPIM-Aggregation-single.js`, for a cluster deployment use `PAPIM-Aggregation-MOM.js` and `PAPIM-Aggregation-Collector.js`, respectively. `PAPIM-Aggregation-Collector.js` will aggregate service metrics in the PAPIM agents. `PAPIM-Aggregation-MOM.js`will create cluster metrics under `Custom Metric Host (Virtual)|...`.
+If you just need one of those two aggregations you can only deploy one file. `PAPIM-Aggregation-single.js` will do both.

 Before installing the calculator you have to configure the script to match your environment.
-Open `PPAPIM-Aggregation.js` in an editor (e.g. Notepad on Windows or vi on Linux).
+Open `PAPIM-Aggregation-single.js` or `PAPIM-Aggregation-MOM.js` in an editor (e.g. Notepad on Windows or vi on Linux).

-1. If possible change the following regular expression at the top of `PAPIM-Aggregation.js` to match only the EPAgents in your environment that are handling Precision API Monitoring metrics.
-The fewer agents the expression matches the fewer ressources are needed to run the calculator!
+1. If possible change the following regular expression at the top of `PAPIM-Aggregation-single.js` or `PAPIM-Aggregation-MOM.js` and `PAPIM-Aggregation-Collector.js` to match only the EPAgents in your environment that are handling Precision API Monitoring metrics.
+If in a cluster you need to configure this in both files.
+The fewer agents the expression matches the fewer resources are needed to run the calculator!
 Change this code:
 ```
 // Step 1: define which agents to aggregate.
 Use smallest set possible!
 function getAgentRegex() {